Sidcup: Origins

 Sidcup originated as a tiny hamlet on the road from Maidstone to London.
 According to Edward Hasted, "Thomas de Sedcopp was owner of this estate in the 35th year of king Henry VI. [i.e. in the 1450s] as appears by his deed."
 Hasted described Sidcup in the latter part of the 18th century as "a small street of houses, among which is an inn of much resort", referring to the former Black Horse pub on the high street.

 Sidcup parish formed the Sidcup Urban District of Kent from 1908.
 It was initially known as Foots Cray; however, in 1921 the urban district, and in 1925 the parish, were renamed Sidcup.
-The parish and district were abolished in 1934 and combined with Chislehurst to form the Chislehurst and Sidcup civil parish and urban district.
+On 1 April 1934 the parish and district were abolished and combined with Chislehurst to form the Chislehurst and Sidcup civil parish and urban district.
 In 1965 the parish and urban district were abolished.
 Sidcup went on to form part of the London Borough of Bexley in Greater London and Chislehurst formed part of the London Borough of Bromley.
+At the 1931 census (the last before the abolition of the parish), Sidcup had a population of 12,355.